 THE RADIOS: Well we had some kind of Halicrafters transceiver, but we never used it.
 It had those old-fashion transistors that get hot and light up in the dark.
-Our main rig was a Swan SS-100.
-It was fully transistorized and ran 50w output power.
+Our main rig was a Swan 100MX.
+It was fully transistorized and ran 100w (input), or 50w (output) output power.

 POWER TO THE PEOPLE hadn't reached our side of the pond yet; we ran off of the car battery.
 We ran the car's motor quite a lot, just to keep warm.
 The September nights get real cold up there (over 2000 meters high).
 That charged the battery too, but Sigi had to make a few runs to the valley for gasoline.
 Luckily the gas prices back then weren't like today's prices!
 Unfortunately I was QRT during his supply runs to Andorra City.